JayP1729/CMPSC-132-Project/README.md

 Once you either guess the number correctly or run out of attempts, the program displays the correct number, and asks if you want to play again.

-Once you either guess the number correctly or run out of attempts, the program displays the correct number, and asks if you want to play again.